2005 Turkey v Switzerland football match

-The football match between Turkey and Switzerland in 2005, known in Switzerland as the "Shame of Istanbul", was the second leg of the playoff round in the UEFA qualification for the 2006 FIFA World Cup.
-On 16 November 2005, Turkey national football team played against Switzerland national football team in Istanbul; Switzerland had won the first leg in Switzerland with a score of 2–0.
+The football match between Turkey and Switzerland in 2005, known in Switzerland as the "Shame of Istanbul", (İstanbul'un Utancı, Honte d'Istanbul, Schande von Istanbul, La vergogna di Istanbul) was the second leg of the playoff round in the UEFA qualification for the 2006 FIFA World Cup.
+On 16 November 2005, Turkey played against Switzerland at the Şükrü Saracoğlu Stadium in Istanbul; Switzerland had won the first leg in Switzerland with a score of 2–0.
 After a heated game, Switzerland lost the second leg 2–4, but due to the away goals rule, they qualified for the World Cup.
 Shortly after the match ended, Switzerland national team was pelted with objects by Turkish supporters and confronted by a Turkish assistant coach.
 This led to physical altercations between members of both teams and security personnel.

 Background

 Tensions were already high during the first leg: the Turkey national team was met with hostility in Switzerland, and their national anthem was booed before the game began.
 In anticipation of the return leg, there were revenge actions.
 At Istanbul Airport, the Switzerland national team received disrespectful treatment, with players—standing in line with journalists and fans—delayed at customs.
 Their baggage collection was delayed, and Turkish airport staff chanted battle songs, while Turkish fans greeted the team with banners reading "Welcome to Hell" and "Hurren Son Frei" (both in German).
 On their bus ride, the team's bus was pelted with eggs, tomatoes, and stones.